Shortcut Wonton Soup Base

 Instructions

-- While your wontons are boiling, prepare your two serving bowls.
-Into each bowl, divide the light soy sauce, sugar, sesame oil, chopped scallions, and white pepper.
+- While your wontons are boiling, prepare your serving bowl.
+Into the bowl, add the light soy sauce, sugar, sesame oil, chopped scallions, and white pepper.

 - As desired, add the optional ingredients in to taste, like the cilantro, lard, dried shrimp flakes, mushroom powder, dark soy sauce, and chili oil.